Joliet getting two 7 Brew coffee shops

 The committee was in the process of reviewing a drive-thru permit for a second 7 Brew to be built on Plainfield Road.

-The Arkansas-based chain now has drive-through permits for both the undeveloped location at 2551 Plainfield Road and the somewhat run-down location at 2421 W. Jefferson St.
+The Arkansas-based chain now has drive-thru permits for both the undeveloped location at 2551 Plainfield Road and the somewhat run-down location at 2421 W. Jefferson St.

 A shuttered Long John Silver’s restaurant now sits on the Jefferson Street site.
-The city approved a 7 Brew drive-through permit for the location in July 2023.
+The city approved a 7 Brew drive-thru permit for the location in July 2023.

-The city has “had a lot of complaints about the property on Jefferson Street,” Councilwoman Sherri Reardon said at the committee meeting, adding that “it does need to be cleaned up.”
+The city has “had a lot of complaints about the property on Jefferson Street,” council member Sherri Reardon said at the committee meeting, adding that “it does need to be cleaned up.”

 Committee Chairman Larry Hug asked about the future of the Jefferson Street site before the permit for Plainfield Road was considered.